ronnyhota/Oscar-Leading-Actress-API/README.md

 Open your web browser and try these links:
 - Health check: http://localhost:8080/health
-- Look up Emma Stone: http://localhost:8080/winner/Emma%20Stone  -->  Important Note: you do not have to be case sensitive. http://localhost:8080/winner/Emma%20Stone & http://localhost:8080/winner/emma%20stone will get u the same result!
+- Look up Emma Stone: http://localhost:8080/winner/Emma%20Stone (Important Note: you do not have to care about capitilization - http://localhost:8080/winner/emma%20stone works too!)
 - Interactive docs: http://localhost:8080/docs

 Or use this command in a NEW terminal.
 DO NOT CLOSE out of the old terminal, just open up a new one: